 Most Popular Cars

 Popular cars often vary by state.
 The top models are often the ones that are most sold or sought after by consumers.
-These were Washington State’s most-sold vehicles in 2022:
+These were the Evegreen state’s most-sold vehicles in 2022:

 - Toyota RAV4